-CBO report: 14 million fewer insured by 2018 under GOP health care law
+CBO report: 14 million fewer insured by 2018 under GOP health care bill

+- 14 million more people would be uninsured next year under this bill than under Obamacare

+- The measure would reduce federal deficits by $337 billion over 10 years

-(CNN)Fourteen million more Americans would be uninsured under the House Republican health care bill than under Obamacare in 2018, the non-partisan Congressional Budget Office said Monday.
+(CNN)Fourteen million more Americans would be uninsured under the House Republican health care bill than under Obamacare in 2018, rising to 24 million by 2026, the non-partisan Congressional Budget Office said Monday.

 The long-anticipated score immediately puts the writers and supporters of the GOP Obamacare bill on the defensive.
 It is also certain to complicate the party's already troubled efforts to repeal and replace the Affordable Care Act.